omarlaneor/cse210-projects/README.md

 # cse210-student-template

-This is the starter code for students in CSE 210.
+This is the starter code for student Omar Junior Osorio León in CSE 210.

+I'm sure it's going to be an awesome semester!

 This repository contains the starter code for many different projects.
 They are arranged as follows: